Eviltechie/Launchpad-Qlab/README.txt

 You will see log items print to the console.
 To exit, do Control + C on your keyboard.
 It will total up play count and times, and print to the console.
 The log and totals will also be written to a text file.

+Don't forget, the Launchpad must be in programmer mode.
+(Hold session for a second or so, then hit the buttom right orange button, and then session again to exit.)

+Also, this program will only read cues on startup.
+If you move any cues, change tracks, etc., you'll need to restart.

 =============

 Got questions?
 File an issue or come find me on the video engineering discord.